kasys1422/csv-lib/README.md

 ## Sample

-"csv-test"" is a sample with OpenSiv3d
+The "csv-test" is a sample csv-lib using OpenSiv3d.

 You can use sample app [here](https://github.com/kasys1422/csv-lib/blob/main/csv-test/csv-test/App/csv-test.exe) (windows10, x64)